Skip to Content

 Charlotte Domestic Violence Attorney

-Each year, an estimated 10 million children are witnesses to some form of domestic violence.
-Statistics show that one in four women will be victims of domestic violence during their lifetime.
-A report from the State Attorney General’s office concludes that 148 North Carolinians were victims of homicide stemming from domestic violence in 2021, with Mecklenburg County being the third highest number of domestic violence-related deaths in North Carolina.
+Each year, an estimated 10 million children witness some form of domestic violence.
+One in four women will be victims of domestic violence during their lifetime.
+A report from the North Carolina State Attorney General’s office found that 148 North Carolinians were killed in domestic violence-related homicides in 2021, with Mecklenburg County ranking third highest in the state for domestic violence deaths that year.

-Victims of domestic violence do not have to suffer alone.
-Any person residing in North Carolina may seek a Chapter 50B, Domestic Violence Protective Order (DVPO).
-This includes both women and men.
-At Rech Law, P.C., our domestic violence attorneys in Charlotte can help you seek this type of protective order.
+Victims don’t have to face the legal process alone.
+Any person residing in North Carolina, man or woman, may seek a Chapter 50B Domestic Violence Protective Order (DVPO).
+At Rech Law, P.C., our domestic violence attorneys in Charlotte can help you pursue that protection and understand every step of what comes next.

-Call Rech Law, P.C. at (704) 659-0007 or contact us online today to get your case evaluated by one of our Charlotte domestic violence attorneys.
+Call Rech Law, P.C. at (704) 659-0007 or contact us online to have your case evaluated by our Charlotte domestic violence attorneys.

-Who Can Claim a Chapter 50B DVPO in North Carolina?
+Who Can File a Chapter 50B DVPO in North Carolina?

-To have standing, or the ability to file a claim, under Chapter 50B, a party must have a “personal relationship” with the person against whom he or she is seeking a DVPO.
+To file under Chapter 50B, a party must have a “personal relationship” with the person against whom the DVPO is sought.

-North Carolina law has defined a “personal relationship” as meaning a relationship between:
+North Carolina law defines a “personal relationship” as one between:

 • Current or former spouses;